What can I recycle?

 What if a holiday falls on my pickup day?

-Holiday schedules are published in the local newspaper, our our website, and on our social media pages.
+Holiday schedules are published in the local newspapers, local radio stations, on our website and on our Facebook page.
 Call if you have questions.

 How much can I put in the garbage tote?